Small modular reactor: Russia

 Russia has started to deploy on its arctic coast small nuclear reactors embarked on board icebreakers.
-In May 2020, the first prototype of a floating nuclear power plant with two 30 MW_{e} reactors – the type KLT-40 – started operation in Pevek, Russia.
-This concept is based on the design of nuclear icebreakers.
+In May 2020, the first prototype of a floating nuclear power plant, Akademik Lomonosov-1 started operation in Pevek, Russia.
+The plant contains two 30 MW_{e} KLT-40S pressurized-water reactors and provides both heat and electricity.
+This concept is based on the design of nuclear icebreakers, and is considered the first operational SMR.